 - Add the bell peppers and rice then stir, then add all of the other ingredients except the peas.
 Stir really well again and make sure that any grains of rice that are stuck to the sides of the pot above the liquid line are pushed down.

-- Put the lid on the Instant Pot, turn the vent to the sealed position and set to high pressure for 22 minutes.
-If you are using white rice, simply turn the vent to the sealed position and press the "RICE" button.
-Let the pressure release naturally then open, add the peas and stir before loosely putting the lid back on (you don't need to seal it) and allow it to sit for 1 - 2 minutes so the peas can cook in the residual heat.
+- Put the lid on the Instant Pot, turn the vent to the sealed position and press the "RICE" button.
+Let cook then allow the pressure to release naturally.
+Open, add the peas, and stir before loosely putting the lid back on (you don't need to seal it) and allow it to sit for 1 - 2 minutes so the peas can cook in the residual heat.
 Serve immediately.